List of Emmerdale characters introduced in 1994

 The following is a list of characters that first appeared in the British soap opera Emmerdale in 1994, by order of first appearance.

 Dolores Sharp

 Dolores Sharp was introduced as a school friend of Luke McAllister whom she first met when he defended her from some bullies.
 She then introduced Luke to her boyfriend, Biff Fowler, and Luke's sister, Jessica.
 While in the village, Dolores's storylines involved being in a motorcycle accident in October 1994, not causing herself much harm, but leaving Luke unconscious, and being a bridesmaid at Luke's wedding to Tina Dingle in July 1995.
-However, Linda jilted Luke at the altar and revealed that she was getting revenge for his involvement in the death of her older brother Ben.
+However, Tina jilted Luke at the altar and revealed that she was getting revenge for his involvement in the death of her older brother Ben.
 Luke later died in a van explosion the next month.
 Dolores was last seen in November 1995.

 Eileen Pollock

 Eileen Pollock is the first wife of Eric Pollard (Chris Chittell).
 She arrives in Emmerdale after reading about the Emmerdale plane crash and the death of Eric's second wife Elizabeth Feldmann (Kate Dove).
 She threatens to expose Eric as a bigamist until he pays her off for a divorce.
 She then leaves the village and they divorce after 30 years of marriage, although they have only been together for a short amount of time during the marriage itself.

 In November 2018, Eric reveals to Chas Dingle (Lucy Pargeter) that he and Eileen parted ways after their son, Edward, was born stillborn in 1978.
 The grief of their loss led to them leading separate lives, and ultimately Eric abandoning Eileen, changing his name and not seeing her again until 1994.
 He advises Chas to not let her and her partner Paddy Kirk (Dominic Brunt) drift apart like he and Eileen did after their newborn baby dies.